microsoft/PowerToys/README.md

 **FancyZones**
 - Streamlined, simplified user interface
-- Dark mode
+- Dark mode for the editor
-- Certain settings (e.g. number of zones, spacing settings) can now be set on individual layouts
+- Certain settings (e.g. number of zones, spacing settings) can now be set on individual layouts.
 - Bug fixes

 **File explorer**